Skip to content

 How it works

 GPA is the credit-weighted average of those quality points, so a 4-credit class affects your GPA more than a 1-credit class with the same grade.
+To raise a GPA, larger classes with high grades have the biggest impact; to recover a GPA after a low grade, the same is true in reverse.

 Common mistakes